robdodson/robdodson.github.com/source/_posts/2012-05-23-how-do-you-switch-between-views-in-backbone.markdown

 }
 ```

 In our handler, `onChildClicked`, we'll figure out which child was actually clicked and then animate ourselves accordingly.
-Don't recoil in horror when you see this handler, it's 11:25pm and I'm too lazy to make it properly dynamic.
-For now there's magic numbers.
-Tomorrow we will clean that up :)
+Here's the entire object for your reference with the handler at the bottom.

 ``` js
 Example.Views.Sections = Backbone.View.extend({